MyBord/mybord-server/docs/projectManagement.md

 ### A. Highest

+* make ports be env vars

 ### B. High

 * trying to login a user who does not exist returns an unhandled promise
 * fix currenet user mutation - and restrict data
 * add pictures to docs
-* convert schema files (mutations, queries, subscriptions) to TS
-* make ports be env vars
 * remove 'request' from context in `initialzeServer`
 * remove the jwt_secret env var and all uses and all outdated auth
-* remove unused schemas

 ### C. Medium